 Our Founder’s Passion

 I have been teaching as a tutor and home school mom for thirty years.
 I know what these kids are capable of, and it is my passion to keep them from “falling through the cracks” of our current educational system, and ending up with low self-esteem and behavior issues, simply because they did not receive instruction in a way that they could learn.
 As mentioned earlier, I have been teaching these students personally for a number of years, but my dream is to send this information far beyond the four walls of my small classroom.
 I want to teach others how to do this globally.
-Our vision at Reading Tricks is to multiply ourselves.
+Our vision at Reading Tricks is to teach reading skills and to reproduce teachers and trainers.

 We provide online video with step-by-step training that you can use on DAY ONE.
 Then, on day two, you watch that video, etc. Our vision is to equip you to teach reading and writing successfully one step at a time.
 We walk this journey with you.